MBilalQureshi/html-css-project/README.md

 - I confirmed that in sign up page all inputs from user is required and can't be left empty.
 - I confirmed that text area in our food page can't be left empty during submission.
 - I confirmed that submit button on our food and sign up page works.
-- I confirmed that website is responsive on various devices provided by google chrome devtools device toolbar.
 - I confirmed all the links in footer, about us and top 3 recipes opens in new tab.

 [Click here to see the full list of bugs and fixes during development](/TESTING.md)